 Ceramides play an incredibly crucial role in the barrier function of the skin.

-- Restore the barrier: A loss of ceramides, whether due to aging, the overuse of exfoliants and harsh soaps that strip the skin, or something else, causes a compromised stratum corneum—or the protective barrier of the skin—and allows bacteria to enter through tiny cracks and cause irritation.
+- Restores the skin barrier: A loss of ceramides, whether due to aging, the overuse of exfoliants and harsh soaps that strip the skin, or something else, causes a compromised stratum corneum—or the protective barrier of the skin—and allows bacteria to enter through tiny cracks and cause irritation.
 Replenishing those ceramides will keep the barrier healthy and functioning properly.

-- Lock-in moisture: A healthy skin barrier seals the moisture in and prevents water loss from occurring, which causes dry skin.
+- Locks in moisture: A healthy skin barrier seals the moisture in and prevents water loss from occurring, which causes dry skin.

-- Protect the skin: Ceramides work to protect the skin against environmental aggressors and pollution, according to Jaliman.
+- Protects the skin: Ceramides work to protect the skin against environmental aggressors and pollution, according to Jaliman.

-- Make skin more tolerable to active ingredients: Jaliman and Levin add that ceramides also work to protect from the chemicals that we put on our skin that have a tendency to cause irritation.
+- Makes skin more tolerable to active ingredients: Jaliman and Levin add that ceramides also work to protect from the chemicals that we put on our skin that have a tendency to cause irritation.

-- Help with inflammatory skin conditions: When the skin’s stratum corneum is not working properly, then the skin can get dehydrated and lead to transient epidermal water loss (TEWL), according to Levin.
+- Helps with inflammatory skin conditions: When the skin’s stratum corneum is not working properly, then the skin can get dehydrated and lead to transient epidermal water loss (TEWL), according to Levin.
 This makes the skin dry, inflamed, and at risk for inflammatory skin conditions like eczema, rosacea, acne, and psoriasis.

-- Soften and smooth the skin: Traits of a compromised skin barrier are dryness, flakiness, and fine lines from dehydration.
+- Softens and smoothes the skin: Traits of a compromised skin barrier are dryness, flakiness, and fine lines from dehydration.
 Restoring lost lipids will increase hydration in the skin and improve the overall look and feel.

 Side Effects of Ceramides